SoftwareSushi/falcon-alerts/README.md

-# Falcon Alerts - Background Check Platform Demo
+# Sanction Watch - Background Check Platform Demo

 A comprehensive React demo showcasing a background check platform with a complete user flow from login to results viewing.